jhannah-netlify/brotherbemused/src/posts/2023/pro-civilian.md

 One might think so, with heated rhetoric and public protests casting the current Gaza war in either/or, black-or-white, dichotomies.
 <!-- excerpt -->

-{% asset_img 'human_race.jpg' 'human race' 'float-left mr-4 mt-0 mb-0 not-prose' %}
+{% asset_img image 'human race' 'float-left mr-4 mt-0 mb-0 not-prose' %}
 The nationalistic extremes of both Zionism and Hamas would have us believe that “the other” is so vile, so reprehensible, that the only option is to call for a cleansing jihad, or holocaust.